 New York’s proposal places a limit on companies —indirectly, but functionally— by restricting their sales of the most harmful serving sizes of a product.
 It still allows consumers to buy more, but restricts companies from using big cups as an incentive.
 This approach puts the responsibility on industry.
 It’s a win for health.

 Why does size matter?
-In short, it’s irresponsible to sell something at a size or concentration that passes a certain threshold of safety.
-There’s a concept in environmental health and medicine called the dose-response relationship.
-It’s pretty simple: At different doses, a substance will affect a human being (or other organism) in different ways or to a different extent.
+There’s a concept in environmental health called the dose-response relationship.
+It’s pretty simple: a large dose of or repeated exposure to a substance may affect someone differently than a small dose or single exposure.
 A 200 mg pill of ibuprofen is safe.
-A 200 gram pill of ibuprofen… not so much.
+A 200 gram pill of ibuprofen, not so much.
 You will not find Advil Grande or Advil Venti anytime soon.

-Unlike medicine, soda isn’t good for you even in a small dose, although the health consequences of a large dose aren’t so quick and dramatic as those of a giant pill.
-But those health consequences are real, and they’re made worse with repeated exposure.
-So while small sodas are also terrible for you, a size ban sends the message that it’s irresponsible to market and sell large sodas, particularly when drinking large sodas begets drinking more large sodas.
+Unlike medicine, soda isn’t good for you even in a small dose.
+Of course, the health consequences of a large dose of soda aren’t so quick and dramatic as those of a giant pill.
+But those health consequences are real, and they’re made worse with larger doses and repeated exposure.
+So while small sodas are also unhealthy, a size ban sends the message that it’s irresponsible to market and sell large sodas.
+This is especially true if drinking large sodas begets drinking more large sodas.
 But does it?

-Portion size can influence human behavior, and in the case of soda, it can do so in two ways, one short-term and one long-term:
+In short, yes.
+Portion size can influence human behavior.
+In the case of soda, it can do so in two ways, one short-term and one long-term.

-In the short term, people are more likely to finish whatever food is in front of them, determined by, among others, this study, in which one group ate more out of secretly-refilling soup bowls than a control group ate out of regular bowls.
-(Side note: I secretly want one of those soup bowls, but for actual soup.)
+In the short term, people are more likely to finish whatever food is in front of them.
+In this study, one group ate more out of secretly-refilling soup bowls than a control group ate out of regular bowls.
+(Confession: I secretly want one of those soup bowls, maybe with some nice minestrone.)

 Image source: http://www.roadsideamerica.com/tip/19684